sponsian/mosaic-dev/README.md

 There is also a return condition `bothOraclesLiveAndUnbrokenAndSimilarPrice` which is a function returning true if both oracles are live and not broken, and the percentual difference between the two reported prices is below 5%.

-The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core Mosaic functions which require a current ETH:USD price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits.
+The current `PriceFeed.sol` contract has an external `fetchPrice()` function that is called by core Mosaic functions which require a current REEF:USD price.  `fetchPrice()` calls each oracle's proxy, asserts on the responses, and converts returned prices to 18 digits.

 ### Tellor price data lag

-Mosaic sees a Tellor ETH-USD price that is at least 15 minutes old.
+Mosaic sees a Tellor REEF-USD price that is at least 15 minutes old.
 This is because Tellor operates via proof-of-stake, and some dispute period is needed in which fake prices can be disputed.
 When a Tellor price is disputed, it is removed from the list of prices that Mosaic sees.
-This dispute period ensures that, given at least one responsive disputer who disputes fake ETH prices, Mosaic will never consume fake price data from Tellor.
+This dispute period ensures that, given at least one responsive disputer who disputes fake REEF prices, Mosaic will never consume fake price data from Tellor.

-The choice of 15 minutes for the dispute period was based on careful analysis of the impact of a delayed ETH price on a Mosaic system.
-We used historical ETH price data and looked at the impact of different delay lengths.
+The choice of 15 minutes for the dispute period was based on careful analysis of the impact of a delayed REEF price on a Mosaic system.
+We used historical REEF price data and looked at the impact of different delay lengths.
 15 minutes was chosen as a sweet spot that gives plenty of time for disputers to respond to fake prices, while keeping any adverse impacts on Mosaic to a minimum.

 ### PriceFeed Logic